nohros/nsPopover/README.md

 }
 ```

-and them specify this them on the HTML
+and them specify this theme on the HTML

 ```html
   <button ns-popover